cbdevnet/midimonster/backends/rtpmidi.md

 	configured in the instance configuration as well as previously unknown peers that voluntarily send data to the instance.
-* AppleMIDI session management: The instance will be able to communicate (either as participant or initiator) in an AppleMIDI session, which can optionally be announced via mDNS (better known as "Bonjour" to Apple users).
+* AppleMIDI session management: The instance will be able to communicate (either as participant or initiator) in an AppleMIDI session, which will be announced via mDNS (better known as "Bonjour" to Apple users) if possible.

 Note that instances that receive data from multiple peers will combine all inputs into one stream, which may lead to inconsistencies during playback.